 “Has anyone seen her?”
 Quinn asked.

 “I randomly saw her with her parents outside Lli’s office last week,” Jeval said.
-“She looked kind of messed up.”
+“She looked messed up.”

 “Messed up how?”
 Satheri demanded, looking a little too into the whole thing.

 Jeval shrugged.
 “I dunno.
 Like she was trying to hide.
 She had this big hood.”